tarsius/emacsair.me/_posts/2016-05-17-assimilate-emacs-packages-as-git-submodules.md

 I have been doing this manually for years, and enjoyed the additional control I gained from not using a package manager.
-Of course I used existing tools to make this a bit easier.  `epkg` (which I released a few weeks ago) helped determining a package's upstream url and its dependencies.
+Of course I used existing tools to make this a bit easier.  `epkg` (which I [released][20160416] a few weeks ago) helped determining a package's upstream url and its dependencies.
 Magit made it possible to update a package by pulling inside its repository, and to conveniently inspect the changes before actually doing so.  `auto-compile` made sure I did not continue to use outdated byte-compiled files in case I forgot to recompile after an update.
 And `use-package` helped managing my configuration.

 So the features that were missing and which I had to perform by hand were very few and `borg` only implements those.
 For the other